Sarbloh Granth: Chapter Four

 In the fourth chapter, or Cautha Adhiya (ਚੌਥਾ ਅਧਯਾਯ), a great battle is being waged.
 Vishnu gives amrit (ambrosial nectar) to the demi-gods, reinvigorating them.
 Indra captures the demons, yet Brijnad gains the upper-hand and attains victory in the battle, with Indra being captured by the demonic force.

 Chapter Five

 In the fifth chapter, or Panjva Adhiya (ਪੰਜਵਾ ਅਧਯਾਯ), the aftermath of the demi-gods losing to the demons results in the demi-gods appealing to Akal Purakh for divine help.
 Thus, Akal Purakh incarnates as Sarbloh Avtar ("all-iron incarnation").
 The demi-god Ganesha is appointed as Sarbloh Avtar's ambassador to Brijnad.
 However, Brijnad does not listen to Ganesha and wages another war.
 The demi-gods team-up with Sarbloh Avtar against the Indic demons.
 The demons and Brijnad are then "immersed in bliss" after attainting darshan (auspicious sight) of Sarbloh Avtar, with Brijnad praising Sarbloh Avtar.
 Sarbloh Avtar then takes on a terrifying form and annihilates all of the demons, including Brijnad in a final battle.

+In the chapter, the Sarbloh Avtar is revealed at Jagannath Puri in Odisha.
+The traditional Trimurti (Brahma, Vishnu, and Shiva) are described as bowing to Sarbloh Avtar, as does the entire Universe.
+The avtar destroys all the evil forces acting upon the divine hukam of Waheguru, with its hairs and organs being described as martial weapons and equipment.
+In the concluding sections, verses discussing the importance of the Waheguru Mantar, the Khalsa, the Gur-Gaddi, can be found, with a section praising Guru Nanak.